DIVERSITY IN LIVING ORGANISMS

 Answer: Classification helps us understand biodiversity better way.
-Biodiversity have direct and indirect economic benefits to humans as well as to our ecosystem.
-Systematic study of such biodiversity is essential to better understand the inter-relationships in our ecosystems.
+Biodiversity has direct and indirect economic benefits to humans as well as to our ecosystem.
+A systematic study of such biodiversity is essential to better understand the inter-relationships in our ecosystems.
 Following are the needs to classify them:

 - Plants and animals have valuable genetic variation information.
 It will help us understand the ways evolution take place.

-- Humans often benefits from plants and animals in different ways.
-Systematic study will help exploring other potential benefits.
+- Humans often benefit from plants and animals in different ways.
+A systematic study will help to explore other potential benefits.

-- Certain species warn us of imbalances in our ecosystem. e.g. white-rumped vultures became almost extinct because of use of drug brufen (diclofenac) in domestic animals.
+- Certain species warn us of imbalances in our ecosystem. e.g. white-rumped vultures became almost extinct because of use of drug burfen (diclofenac) in domestic animals.
 When vultures ate these dead animals, it led to their kidney failures.
-Systematic study of the organisms would help in restoring the balance in their ecosystems.
+A systematic study of the organisms would help in restoring the balance in their ecosystems.

 - Plants and animals have been the inspiration for technology and engineering design. e.g. SONARS and RADARS work on the same acoustics principles as used by bats.
 Classification will help us revealing such more inspirations.

 - It is estimated that the Earth has almost 8.8 million animal, plant, and fungi species, but we’ve only discovered less than a one-fourth of this.
 Classification gives a system for identification of known and unknown organisms.